 The lack of cross-department sectoral consultation is a long-standing and serious problem affecting forest conservation in Bangladesh.
 Many government policies, such as past population relocations, establishment of military bases, and road placement, implemented without consultation with forestry officials, have had a tremendous impact on forest area.
 In the case of the Hill Districts, for example, the influx of people under government relocation policy has resulted in increased jhum cultivation, which has substantially reduced forest area and led to reduced ecosystem services (Rahman et al. 2012).
-Numerous development projects have proceeded with little or no discussion of the impacts on forests between departments (Ahmed 2008), including dams in the Hill forest area, roads in Sal forests, military installations, and projects that have reduced downstream water flows or resulted in pollution into the Sunderbans, with the consequent increased salinity and impacts on those forests (Choudhury and Hossain 2011).
-As a result, in the latter case, UNESCO is poised to place the World Heritage Sunderbans Protected Area on its ‘most endangered sites’ list.
+Numerous development projects have proceeded with little or no discussion of the impacts on forests between departments (Ahmed 2008), including dams in the Hill forest area, roads in Sal forests, military installations, and projects that have reduced downstream water flows or resulted in pollution into the Sundarbans, with the consequent increased salinity and impacts on those forests (Choudhury and Hossain 2011).
+As a result, in the latter case, UNESCO is poised to place the World Heritage Sundarbans Protected Area on its ‘most endangered sites’ list.

 The lack of proper land-use planning was cited by numerous authors as a major indirect governance driver leading to poor land management, with resultant forest loss and degradation (Hossain et al. 2008, Rahman et al. 2010, Sarker et al. 2011, Gov. Bangladesh 2011).This driver is closely related to,and exacerbated by unclear land tenure.
 Inadequate and improper land records increase difficulties in securing land tenure and land transfer.
 Thus, an inappropriate land administration and management system is the root cause for unplanned growth, and this eventually generates problems in development of the country (Hossain 2015).
 At present, the responsible ministries (Lands, and Law, Justice and Parliamentary Affairs) and agencies involved for land management and administration work independently with little coordination among them, and even less cooperation or consultation with the Forest Department.
 As a result, unplanned agricultural conversion, shrimp-farming, and industrial encroachment on forest areas result in deforestation (Rahman et al. 2010, Hossain 2015).
 Some development projects, such as “Capacity Building and Resource Mobilization for Sustainable Land Management” and a “survey of land rights”, are helping but there is a need for national digital, GPS located and mapped property records base for a proper land information system.
 Land-use planning systems with zoning need to be implemented effectively to alleviate the inevitable continuing pressure on forests as the population continues to grow.
 Zonation ensures that the best use is made of any given tract of land, assuming proper enforcement.
 Even with high population, clear land tenure and zonation can reduce impacts on forests (Shin et al. 2008), for example by zoning productive forests for commercial forestry, other ecosystem services and conservation, and limiting roads, agriculture and industrial expansion to appropriate lands.